1. What are the security rules for taking liquids on flights?

 22. What are the toilet facilities like on tour?

 A: In the larger cities, English is more widely spoken in areas frequented by tourists but there are still some areas where you will need a little patience and understanding when trying to converse with locals.
 Whilst on tour, all of our guides are English speaking and undergo annual examinations to review their language and communication capabilities.
 If you are considering travelling independently, without assistance from our company, please keep in mind that you may encounter problems with communication when trying to organise local accommodation, transportation and places to eat.
-For those who do not wish to join a group tour, but still want the freedom to travel independently, may we suggest our Encounter tours or alternatively a tailor made itinerary to suit your personal requirements.
+For those who do not wish to join a group tour, but still want the freedom to travel independently, may we suggest our Independent tours or alternatively a tailor made itinerary to suit your personal requirements.

 23. Can I use my mobile phone in Asia?